 303.7 Pit locations.
 Appliances installed in pits or excavations shall not come in direct contact with the surrounding soil.
-The sides of the pit or excavation shall be held back not less than 12 inches (305 mm) from the appliance.
-Where the depth exceeds 12 inches (305 mm) below adjoining grade, the walls of the pit or excavation shall be lined with concrete or masonry, such concrete or masonry shall extend not less than 4 inches (102 mm) above adjoining grade and shall have sufficient lateral load-bearing capacity to resist collapse.
+The sides of the pit or excavation shall be held back a minimum of 12 inches (305 mm) from the appliance.
+Where the depth exceeds 12 inches (305 mm) below adjoining grade, the walls of the pit or excavation shall be lined with concrete or masonry, such concrete or masonry shall extend a minimum of 4 inches (102 mm) above adjoining grade and shall have sufficient lateral load-bearing capacity to resist collapse.
 The appliance shall be protected from flooding in an approved manner.